Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Dara W. Mohsenian - Morgan Stanley & Co.
 LLC

 Hey, guys.
 I'm just a little bit puzzled on Bai here because the revision for the full year, it's a really significant revision from 80% plus to 40% to 50%.
 So I'm just trying to understand, have underlying assumptions changed at all?
 Is it just the club channel timing that you mentioned and the promotional issues?
 Because it seems like there's got to be something beyond that particularly with the Super Bowl advertising that you just talked about.
-So I'm just trying to get more comfort on it, because it seemed like you guys were very bullish in mid-February and some of these issues should have been understood then.
+So, I'm just trying to get more comfort on it, because it seemed like you guys were very bullish in mid-February and some of these issues should have been understood then.
 Has something changed?
 What level of visibility do you think you have on the updated 2017 outlook here?

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.

-Yeah, we had to put – that's a great observation of where to put that into, I think two major buckets.
+Yeah, if we had to put – that's a great observation of where to put that into, I think two major buckets.
 I would say it's both about timing and emphasis on club channel versus other channels.
 As we just said with those repeat rates, we've got to get trial up.
-If we get trial up, it's hard to do it with a big basket ring, like you find in a club multi-pack (38:05).
+If we get trial up, it's hard to do it with a big basket ring, like you find in a club multi-pack.
 So that's about channel strategy.
 Second, we would say a little bit less aggressive on expectations for rolling out innovation.
 Okay?
 That's – we may have been too overzealous in both Bubbles, Black product.
 We didn't talk about today, anti-water which is in the process of being relaunched and new packaging, some new marketing behind it.
 You may or may not know they had a product in the market, called anti-water.
 And again, we probably had more volume in there in our earlier expectations.

 We have now just completed a relaunch plan for that, as I said, involving all the piece of marketing – from price bracket, promotion, placement.
 If I had to say two things, it would be club channel and just our sort of sharpened pencil view of how best to phase in the innovation, but no real change in expectation on the core business.